-So know that the first thing you need to do is get the right bags.
-This is because without the correct bags you will end up with jalapeno chillies that have frost buildup or with freezer burn.
+So now that the first thing you need to do is get the right bags.
+This is because without the correct bags, you will end up with jalapeno chilies that have frost buildup or with freezer burn.
 So first get reusable silicon bags.

 Now it’s the time to slice them.
 A lot of people tend to ask- can you freeze sliced jalapenos?
 Know that it’s possible to freeze them sliced.
 But can you freeze jalapenos whole?
 Yes, that’s possible as well.
 The method you take depends on the refrigerator space you have.

 If you want to freeze them while, then you need to first run the peppers under cold water before drying them with a towel.
 You can remove the stems if you want and then seal the peppers in the bag.
 Can you freeze jalapenos with seeds?
 Yes, as you read, you don’t need to deseed at all.

 Deseeding can damage the pepper and make it taste and spice less later on.
 Now, if you want to make maximum use of the space in the Ziploc bags, just slice them however you like and then put them in.
 Make sure that you eliminate as much air as you can before sealing it.

 You can make use of both methods to freeze your peppers.
 But what if you have fully fresh jalapenos?
 Can you freeze fresh jalapenos whole?
 Then know that fresh jalapenos can be frozen as well.